 Parents: Papillon x Maltese mix

-Can you guess what the small furry canine that appears like a Maltese but also resembles a Papillon is called?
+Can you guess what this small furry canine that appears like a Maltese but also resembles a Papillon is called?
 The answer is the Papitese, but it might also be Maltillon.
-And fortunately, they inherit all the best features of the parents.
+Abut whatever the name is, they inherit all the best features of the parents.

-This hybrid derives the strong bone structure, big dark round eyes and black medium nose from the Maltese parent.
+This hybrid derives the strong bone structure, big dark round eyes, and black nose of the Maltese parent.
 From the Papillon, they inherit the flitting manner of a butterfly and a multi-colored coat.
 Although not long, their fur is dense and wavy.

 Do not bathe a Papitese unless really required.
-Excessive exposure to water washes away the natural oils and causes dermatitis in these dogs.
-Chasing people in the home ensures that the hybrid remains fit, but you must also take them out for an outdoor romp.
+Excessive exposure to water washes away the natural oils and causes dermatitis.
+Chasing people in the home ensures that the hybrid remains fit, but make sure to take them out for the occasional outdoor romp.

 Parents: Mini Schnauzer x Maltese mix